KristinStefanova/UP_FMI_IS_2017-2018/week13/quiz#13.md

 else return(fib_r(n-1) + fib_r(n-2));
 }

-a.
-Linear recursion
+A. Linear recursion
-Tail recursion
+B. Tail recursion
-Binary recursion
+C. Binary recursion
-Nested recursion
+D. Nested recursion

 2. fib(5) is

-2
+A. 2
-3
+B. 3
-5
+C. 5
-8
+D. 8

 3. factorial(4) is

-0
+A. 0
-24
+B. 24
-12
+C. 12
-36
+D. 36

 4. True or False: If a recursive function does not have a base case, the compiler will detect this and display a compiler error.

-True
+A. True
-False
+B. False

 5. True or False: Recursive calls are usually contained within a loop.

-True
+A. True
-False
+B. False

 6. True or False: It is possible to have more than one recursive call within a function.

-True
+A. True
-False
+B. False

 7. True or False: Binary search can only be written recursively.

-True
+A. True
-False
+B. False

 8. Which of these statements is true about the following code?